Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems: Examples

 \end{example}

-The above case studies demonstrate three key aspects of the proposed method: \begin{itemize} \item \textbf{Generality:} By removing the bounded-function restriction, the proposed conditions extend verification to systems and safe sets where existing approaches cannot be applied (e.g., Examples~\ref{ex1} and \ref{ex3}). \item \textbf{Soundness:} In all cases, the computed certificates provide rigorous probability bounds that are consistent with empirical estimates from large-scale Monte Carlo simulations. \item \textbf{Scalability:} Increasing the polynomial degree typically yields tighter bounds, though at higher computational cost, reflecting a natural trade-off between accuracy and efficiency. \item \textbf{Parameter Sensitivity:} The choice of $\alpha$ in \eqref{safe_upper} and of $(\alpha,\beta)$ in \eqref{lower_bound_condition1} and \eqref{lower_bound_3} influences the tightness of the resulting bounds.
-While this work focuses on the theoretical framework, future research will investigate systematic approaches for selecting or automatically tuning these parameters to further enhance performance. \end{itemize}
+The case studies highlight four aspects of the proposed method: (1) \textbf{Generality}: removing the bounded-function restriction enables analysis of systems and safe sets beyond existing approaches (e.g., Examples~\ref{ex1}, \ref{ex3}); (2) \textbf{Soundness}: all certificates yield rigorous probability bounds consistent with Monte Carlo estimates; (3) \textbf{Efficiency}: higher polynomial degrees improve tightness at increased computational cost; (4) \textbf{Parameter sensitivity}: the tightness depends on $\alpha$ in \eqref{safe_upper} and $(\alpha,\beta)$ in \eqref{lower_bound_condition1}–\eqref{lower_bound_3}, motivating future work on automatic tuning.

-Overall, the numerical experiments validate the theoretical contribution of this work: a unified framework for safety and reach-avoid verification that applies broadly to discrete- and continuous-time stochastic systems without requiring boundedness assumptions on the verifying functions.